 The Psychology of Eating & Living Well

-Job Service Australia Providers and Disability Employment Services Introductory Group Workshop
+Job Service Australia Providers & Disability Employment Services

 This six week program consists of two contact hours per week in a group setting with a certified Eating Psychology Coach and practicing Yoga Instructor.

-All participants also have access to a one-to-one 60 minute private coaching session.
+All participants also have access to a one-to-one 60 minute private mentoring session.

 The program includes a practical hands on day out to local markets, health food store and picnic in the park to learn optimum shopping and sharing food practices!